 - Context: Combining the first four points to assign meaning to coursework that is interesting to the learner.

 The groundwork is already laid for you with the mobile learning experience.
-The societal saturation of devices, apps and trends makes the mobile learning experience already a rather enticing one.
-That being said, there are still ways you can optimise your mobile learning tool and environment to engage employees better and more efficiently.
+That being said, there are still factors consider in a mobile learning app to better engage employees.

 Amplify discussion by: